Table of Contents

-It is important to note that with the advancement of piano VSTS, we are now able to access incredible sounds from our keyboards or digital pianos.
-For example, you can transform your keyboard into a Rhodes or an old school organ by simply connecting with your computer or Macbook.
+It is important to note that with the advancement of plugins, we are now able to access incredible sounds from our keyboards or digital pianos.
+For example, you can transform your keyboard into a Rhodes or an old-school organ by simply connecting with your computer or Macbook.
+Here’s a look at some incredible Rhodes VSTs.

 I currently own a Roland FA 08, a Novation Launchkey 61, an Akai MPK Mini MK2, a Yamaha P45, and Micro Korg, and a Prophet 12- all of these being able to capture the same sounds using VSTS.
 To me, this is incredible, and while this has some downsides, the number of upsides are far greater in my opinion.